The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 Students must complete 100 credit points in total.

 Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as 87.5 credit points of study from the prescribed list of subjects.

 Students with a law degree from a common law jurisdiction must complete 87.5 credit points of study from the prescribed list and may choose 12.5 credit points from the subjects available in the Master of Laws (excluding Fundamentals of the Common Law and the Minor Thesis).

-Students may take up to two subjects online from the Global Competition and Consumer Law program.
+Students may take up to two subjects online from the Competition and Consumer Law specialisation.

 Applicants must have completed: